Channels

 async fn consumer(ch) {

-for await item in ch {
+async for item in ch {

 result = process(item)